|AT A GLANCE||PRICING||HEADLINE|

 I know we haven’t even discussed the feel or firmness of either bed, but we should touch on price since it could be a deal-breaker or -maker for you.
 And just so you’re aware, when we start throwing around numbers we are referring to a queen size mattress.

-The Leesa mattress sells for just under $1,000, which is quite affordable as is, but the company is high on offering coupons, so typically you can get a bed for under the $900 mark.
+The Leesa mattress sells for just under $1,000, which is affordable as is, but the company is big on offering coupons, so typically you can get a bed for around the $850 mark.
 You can check Leesa.com for their current deals if they are running any now.

 While we often award major points for being more affordable, given how different these two beds are, we think you should take the time to learn about other elements before you make your final call.